Ingrid (Street Fighter): Appearances

 Ingrid is a young woman who first appeared in the 2004 fighting game Capcom Fighting Evolution, where she is one of several playable characters and the only original character in the game.
 Later, at the request of Ishizawa, she appeared in the 2006 PlayStation Portable game Street Fighter Alpha 3 MAX, a port of Alpha 3 that added additional new characters.
 In this appearance, she is established as trying to take back a power that series antagonist M. Bison stole from her.
-Later, Ingrid was added to the Capcom Fighting Collection 2 version of the game via a post-launch update.
-In Street Fighter x Tekken, while she does not appear in the game itself, she appears in the game's tie-in prequel comic, which establishes that she is a goddess and the creator of Pandora, a mysterious prize the fighters in the game seek to claim as their own.
+In 2025, Ingrid was added to the Capcom Fighting Collection 2 version of the game via a post-launch update.
+In Street Fighter X Tekken, while she does not appear in the game itself, she appears in the game's tie-in prequel comic, which establishes that she is a goddess and the creator of Pandora, a mysterious prize the fighters in the game seek to claim as their own.

 Ingrid's role as part of the canon Street Fighter series has been questioned.
 Matt Moylan, Director of Publishing for UDON Entertainment, stated they were informed not to use her in the franchise's related comics without special permission and that she had been designated as a guest character, a statement confirmed by series director Takayuki Nakayama in 2016 who added it was not his decision.
 However, in 2024 she was included in Capcom's World Warrior Encyclopedia canon guide for the franchise by UDON, and later in 2025 announced as a character for Street Fighter 6s "Year 3" season pass.
+In the game's story, Ingrid encounters the player character and teaches them her fighting style.
+During the process, she takes them to an alternate dimension, battles her dimensional counterpart, and alters time to prevent the death of the player's friend Bosch Waraya.